If you bring us a contract with a better offer, we guarantee to either beat that rate or pay you $500.

 However, drawbacks may include the necessity of collateral and potentially longer approval times.

-By understanding SBA rates and loan types, business borrowers can weigh the benefits and drawbacks to choose the most suitable financing option for their needs.
+By understanding SBA rates and loan types, business borrowers can weigh the benefits and drawbacks to choose the most suitable financing option.

 This knowledge is essential for maintaining their businesses’ financial health and sustainability.